 Media and social media play a significant role in shaping our perceptions of language and influencing the emotional weight we assign to different words.
 The constant exposure to news stories, social media posts, and online content can desensitize us to certain words or phrases, while simultaneously amplifying the impact of others.

-It's important to be critical consumers of media and to be aware of the potential impact of the language we encounter online.
+you'll want to be critical consumers of media and to be aware of the potential impact of the language we encounter online.
 We should also be mindful of the language we use ourselves and avoid contributing to the spread of negativity and hate.

 The Subjectivity of Language and Emotional Response